Alfresco/acs-packaging/README.md

 Use the deployment project if you want the sample docker-compose or helm: https://github.com/Alfresco/acs-deployment

 ## Distribution zip
-In this folder the distribution zip is build.
+In this folder the distribution zip is built.
 It contains all the war files, libraries, certificates and settings files you need to deploy Alfresco Content Services on the supported application servers.